 Use each option possible to find new customers, but it is crucial to keep your company’s image coherent.
 People follow brands for a reason.
 It might be lots of different reasons, but the key to success is making sure that you embrace personality features that complement, rather than contradict each other.
 The more you focus on your existing reputation, the more you’ll become the kind of company your audience will follow.

-TASIL AND THE MAXIMUM POTENTIAL OF USING THE THIRD PARTY DATA
+TASIL AND THE MAXIMUM POTENTIAL OF USING THIRD-PARTY DATA